Kei-On/heatmap-masking-clustering/README.md

 # Heatmap Masking Clustering
-The heatmap masking clustering(HMC) is a clustering method based on masking the heatmap generated from the data and the partition of the data space using the mask, proposed by Qi.
+The heatmap masking clustering(HMC) is a clustering method based on masking the heatmap generated from the data and the partition of the data space using the mask, proposed by the creater of this repo.

 ## Usage
 ```